fossas/spectrometer/docs/strategies/ios/swift.md

 )
 ```

-We can resolve dependencies by performing `swift package update`.
+We can update and resolve dependencies by performing `swift package update`.
 Executing this will create Package.resolved in the directory.
-Example file is shown below:
+An example file is shown below:

 ```json
 {